School governors make up the governing board

 The number of governors on a school governing

-governing body itself.
-Governors work together as one body, they
+Governors work together as one board, they

 have corporate responsibility and only act alone if delegated to do

-so by the whole governing body.
+so by the whole governing board.

 strategic management for the school – what does this mean?

-Governors, alongside the head teacher, set the aims and objectives
+Governors, alongside the Head teacher, set the aims and objectives

 for the school.
 They then oversee the policies for achieving those